 To find a charity to give to, a good first step is thinking about your mission or value statement.

 What values drive and motivate you in life?
 These are the same values that will likely motivate your giving.
 You can look through a pre-set list of values and narrow yours down to a shortlist of 5.
-Another strategy is to think freely about what you care most about in life and how you want your legacy to look like.
+Another strategy is to think freely about what you care most about in life and how you want your legacy to look.

 Ponder your own story.